carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Welcome Team

-The group of volunteers and organisers will be the part of this Welcome Team who will guide you and will be there to offer you any sort of assistance from the beginning to the end of the conference.
+The group of volunteers and organizers will be the part of this Welcome Team who will guide you and will be there to offer you any sort of assistance from the beginning to the end of the conference.
 Make yourself familiar with them (name tag, T-shirt etc.).

 ##### Wish board

-At the conference site, we will put a wish-board for you, where you can add your 'wish' for CarpentryCon, The Carpentries and its community.
+At the conference site, we will put a wish-board for you, where you can add your 'wish' for CarpentryCon, The Carpentries, and its community.
 We will let you decide what this means to you! :)

 ##### Watercoolers

 Watercoolers will be available in several spots of the conference venue.
-Try to minimise the waste by avoiding packaged water bottles, and re-using your cups.
+Try to minimize the waste by avoiding packaged water bottles, and re-using your cups.

 #### X: X out inequality